umarbinzahid/person_detection_sipeed_bl808/test_pictures/README.md

 Pre-requisites: `pip install numpy pillow`

 *Test Pictures are taken from Microsoft Coco Datset.
-Script is generted from ChatGPT.*
+Script is generated from ChatGPT.*